alfa23/pp04-xbox-anticipator/README.md

 ## **ENTITY RELATIONSHIP DIAGRAM**

-An entitiy Relationship diagram was produced in order to better visualise the data to be stored in the database.
+An ***Entitiy Relationship diagram*** was produced in order to better visualise the data to be stored in the database.
 It demonstrates the basic design upon which the database will be built.
 It specifies what data entities and attributes will be stored and how they relate to eachother.

 ![ERD](static/readme/anticipator_screens/anticipator_entity_relationship_diagrams.png)